subhaminion/linux-cheatsheet/docs/recommended-reading.md

 ---

+[Julia Evans](https://twitter.com/b0rk) has a [great blog](https://jvns.ca/) where you can find a lot of really interesting posts on various Linux topics.

+---

 [The Linux System Administrator's Guide](https://www.tldp.org/LDP/sag/html/index.html)

 A lot of the material in this cheatsheet was taken from this guide, so it's definitely worth to check out.